fae-exe/kamoshigay/README.txt

 	name:CUTE BLANKET
 	desc:Click on this CUTE BLANKET to generate warmth! on click: anim icon wobble
-	on click yield 1 warmth
+	on click: yield 1 warmth

 Resources
     *coldKamoshika